How To Recover Deleted Photos on Android

 At this point, we really hope you’ve found and recovered your missing photos.
 But we aren’t done yet if you haven’t.
 Let’s keep exploring some methods we’ve used in the past to recover lost images.

 One thing we love about Android is the ability to customize, most models will take an external storage card for more space.
 If you have one, hopefully, your deleted photos are there.
 But, how do you check?

 Start out by searching your app drawer for the ‘My Files’ folder if you don’t already know where it is.
-Once it’s open you’ll see several folders.
-In this case, tap on the ‘SD Card’ option (in our case it simply says no card is inserted so we know the external storage option is a wash).
+Once it’s open, you’ll see several folders.
+Tap on the ‘SD Card’ option (in the screenshot below, it simply says no card is inserted so we know the external storage option is a wash).
 If there’s an SD Card inserted, tap on the file and locate your photos.

 If your images appear here simply tap the ‘Share’ or ‘Download’ icon to restore the photos back to your phone’s gallery.